• Skip to primary navigation

 Beat cream cheese and other ingredients with an electric mixer until the mixture is smooth and creamy.

-Prepare a stabilized sweetened whipped cream and folded it into the cream cheese mixture.
-Adding gelatin to cream before whipping stabilizes it so it won’t deflate the key lime mousse cheesecake layer.
+Tip: Adding gelatin to the cream before whipping stabilizes it so it won’t deflate the key lime mousse cheesecake layer.

-piped no-bake key lime cheesecake filling in jars.
+making key lime cheesecake filling

 Looking for more delicious keto dessert recipes that don’t require any baking?
 Check out a few of these favorites:

-• No Bake Irish Cream Cheesecake combines rich coffee and chocolate flavors in mini jars or as a full sized pie.
+• No-Bake Irish Cream Cheesecake combines rich coffee and chocolate flavors in mini jars or as a full-sized pie.

 • Keto Chocolate Mousse with Cream Cheese can be made with cherry extract for a rich black forest flavor.